 The Best and Worst Drinks for Singers

-The top four drinks that are good for your voice, and the drinks you should avoid at all costs!
+My list of the top four drinks that are good for your voice, and the four drinks you should avoid at all costs!

 Ever wondered what to eat or drink before singing?
 Or what the best drink is to make sure you sound amazing when you’re heading on stage?
 Today I have my updated list of the best and worst drinks for singers.